jlizier/jidt/readme-template.txt

 Please cite your use of this toolkit as:

-Joseph T. Lizier, "JIDT: An information-theoretic toolkit for studying the dynamics of complex systems", 2012, arXiv:<INSERT_NUMBER>
+Joseph T. Lizier, "JIDT: An information-theoretic toolkit for studying the dynamics of complex systems", 2014, arXiv:1408.3270

 =============
    Notices